sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 Using JSOCClient for complex usage
 ----------------------------------

-Fido interface uses ``JSOCClient`` in its backend, which combines the last 2 stages the JSOC process into one.
+Fido interface uses `~sunpy.net.jsoc.JSOCClient` in its backend, and combines the last 2 stages the JSOC process into one.
 You can directly use the JSOC client to make queries, instead of the Fido client.
 This will allow you to separate the 3 stages of the JSOC process, and perform it individually, hence allowing a greater control over the whole process.

 Setup
 ^^^^^